nanjizal/secrets4haxe/md/intro1.md

 }
 ```

 Haxe expects a 'main' function method as it's starting point.
-We can call trace (  js console log for this case ) from a class.
+So 'main' is a special case, just related to a programs setup and is not needed in other classes.
+Class are created with 'new' and have a new constuctor where any defined parameters will be initialised.

 ```Haxe
 function main(){
   var test: Test = new Test();